Brethren Missionary Herald Company

 BMH Books temporarily ceased publishing books in the late 1990s, but was restarted under a new board with Pastor Dan Thornton as chairman.
 BMH is run by its Executive Director Terry White and a new board elected in 2006.
 Major networking takes place by means of a bi-monthly publication FGBC World and the official BMH Blog.

+In 2021, BMH and Charis Fellowship merged.
+The operations of BMH, including the book publishing and online communication assets continue as an extension of the Charis Fellowship.